 May 2020 Dome of the Month

-For the past 16 years, Kerry and Daniel have been collecting succulents from all over the world on their travels.
+For the past 16 years, Kerry and Daniel have been collecting succulent plants from all over the world on their travels.
 Where most people might buy a small trinket as a trip memento, Kerry and Daniel pick out a unique succulent.
-As you can imagine, they have collected many “souvenier succulents”; jade, aloe vera, echeveria varieties.
-Her favorite is a sizeable canary island aeonium that they bought on a trip to San Fransisco.
+As you can imagine, they have collected many “souvenir succulents”; jade, aloe vera, echeveria varieties.
+Her favorite is a sizeable Canary Island aeonium that they bought on a trip to San Francisco.

 Their Growing Dome Journey

 For the Branagan’s a Growing Dome was the obvious choice.
 They see incredibly high winds and massive snow loads in Idaho Falls, Idaho.
 “The quality just can’t be beaten.”
 They purchased their 26′ Growing Dome Greenhouse kit in September of 2015.
 With the help of the family and a Growing Spaces supervisor, they were able to get the Dome built quickly.
 Although they originally planned to use the greenhouse for food, Kerry quickly realized that kind of gardening was not for them.
 But it was a perfect environment for her succulents.